 How Does Restylane compare with Juvederm for treating the under eye area

-Both Juvederm and Restylane are hyaluronic acid injectables designed to enhance collagen and elastin in the skin, which can both pump the skin and reduce the appearance of fine lines and wrinkles.
-They have become leading brands in the world of non-invasive, or non-surgical procedures.
+Both Juvederm and Restylane are hyaluronic acid injectables designed to enhance collagen and elastin in the skin, which can both plump the skin, replenish lost volume, and reduce the appearance of fine lines and wrinkles.
+They have become leading brands in the world of non-invasive, or non-surgical cosmetic procedures.

 Restylane, from Galderma, has a variety of hyaluronic acid fillers designed to treat the lips, midface, nasolabial folds (“smile lines”), crow’s feet, and even hands.
 Juvederm, from Allergan (the makers of Botox), has hyaluronic acid fillers designed to treat similar areas of the face, with additional FDA-approval for correcting volume loss in the midface.

 Restylane Silk and Juvederm are both commonly used to treat under eye bags.
 Restylane injectables tend to have slightly less durability and a slightly lower price point than Juvederm injectables.